 Tourism and the second home industry is the Island's economic base.
-Therefore the town should formulate Economic Development strategies that support tourism and development/service sector industries without degrading the town's natural resources and rural character.
+Therefore the town may begin to formulate Economic Development strategies that support tourism and development/service sector industries without degrading the town's natural resources and rural character.
 The town of Chilmark has taken key steps in promoting the local economy sustainably in areas of aquaculture, commercial fishing, and farming.
 This includes providing residents with the support they need to actively participate in the workforce, such as childcare subsidies, and find ways to insure that there are adequate workers to support year-round and seasonal businesses.

 The town has supported Island commercial fishermen by establishing the Dukes County/Martha's Vineyard Commercial Fishermen's Association in 2009.
 The Association is an advocacy group for local commercial fishermen in dealing with state and federal fishing regulations as well as responsible for conducting education and out reach programs to the general public.
 In 2009, the town of Chilmark in conjunction with West Tisbury is participating in a Trial Mussel Farm Program to cultivate mussels within town coastal waters off shore.
-The town has supported the preservation of active farmland through agricultural and conservation restrictions.
+The town has supports agriculture particularly aquaculture and the preservation of active farmland through agricultural and conservation restrictions.
 The town has also made plans to re-activate and preserve agricultural land at Tea Lane Farm by leasing the property and home site to a qualified farmer.

-Island businesses struggle to cope with the past recession and unstable global economy which has been felt more acutely in areas of retail, construction, and hospitality because of the Vineyard's visitor based economy.
+Island businesses continue to struggle from the past recession and unstable global economy which has been felt more acutely in areas of retail, construction, and hospitality because of the Vineyard's visitor based economy.
 The spending habits of year-round, seasonal residents and visitors have changed dramatically.
 Chilmark has taken proactive steps to in response to the Island's high seasonal unemployment rates and the demise of the construction industry.
-Since the recession, the county's unemployment rates for the past four winters ('09, '10, "11, and "12) have exceeded double digits where this past February "12 the unemployment rate was 12.2% which still surpasses Massachusetts' rate at 6.9% and the US's rate at 8.3% for that month.
+Since the recession, the county's unemployment rates for the past five winters ('09, '10, "11, "12, and "13) have exceeded double digits.
+In February 2014, the county's unemployment rate was 11.8% which still surpasses Massachusetts' rate at 6.5% and the US's rate at 6.7% for that month.
+The town has set a priority of hiring members of the local labor force and business community when opportunities arise particularly for Municipal Development Projects.
+By participating in the CDBG Program, the town